 The Carmel Submarine Canyon (CSC) is a side branch of the well-known Monterey Submarine Canyon.
-The Carmel Canyon’s head supports an amazing range of microhabitats and fascinating marine life.
-It is also located near shore, where it is accessible for student projects.
-In late 2013, we kicked off a long-term ecological study of this area to a depth of 150 meters (500 feet).
-We are using ROVs and small in-situ instrumentation platforms developed in the EEL with funding from NSF’s Center for Dark Energy Biosphere Investigations for this research.
-This photo was taken by our student-built Ulithi ROV.
+The head of Carmel Canyon supports an amazing range of microhabitats and fascinating marine life, but it is exposed to open ocean conditions, making routine access somewhat challenging.
+We are developing custom technologies to make routine visits to this site possible, so that we can do a better job of documenting the dynamic changes that occur here.
+We kicked off this long-term study with small ROVs and small in-situ instrumentation platforms developed in the EEL with funding from NSF’s Center for Dark Energy Biosphere Investigations.
+This photo was taken by our student-built ROV "Ulithi."
 It shows a red gorgonian coral and bat star living on a rocky slope in the Carmel Submarine Canyon.

 For countless generations, the people of Ulithi Atoll in Micronesia have obtained enough food and water from their islands and coral reefs to sustain their traditional culture.
 But changes brought about by WWII, sea level rise, and a gradual loss of traditional knowledge have made sustainability more difficult.
 In 2013, and again in 2015, EEL students were invited to join a team of dedicated reef ecologists, fisheries scientists, and native Ulithi islanders who are working together to better understand and manage Ulithi's living marine resources.
 The collaboration is called One People, One Reef.
 The EEL developed and used specialized ROVs and camera stations to gather information about fish populations and coral reef health from parts of Ulithi’s fore reefs and inner lagoon that are otherwise too deep to access for study.
 In this photo, fishermen from the Ulithi island of Falalop use a net to capture reef fish for food.

 Technology Development Projects

 C-DEBI Educational ROVs